krystianbeduch/todo-list/README.md

 ### Edit Task
 Selecting the `Edit` option from a task’s context menu navigates the user to a dedicated activity for editing.
 The interface presents a form identical to the one used for adding a new task.
 However, the form fields are pre-filled with the existing task data.
 The user can update any of these values and save the changes.
-The form retains the same validation mechanisms
+The form retains the same validation mechanisms.

 ### Managing attachments
 Attachments can be managed through a task’s context menu.
 The following operations are available:
 - Add attachment:
    - User can attach files (image, video, PDF document) to a task directly from their device.
-When a file is selected, it is copied to the application's internal storage, ensuring the attachment remains accessible even if the original file is deleted from the device
+When a file is selected, it is copied to the application's internal storage, ensuring the attachment remains accessible even if the original file is deleted from the device.
 - View attachments:
    - User can view all attachments linked to a specific task.
-Each file is opened using an appropriate external application, if available on the device
+Each file is opened using an appropriate external application, if available on the device.
 - Delete attachment:
    - User can delete individual attachments from a task.
 This action removes the file from both the task and the application's internal storage.